cryptostorm/cryptostorm_client_configuration_files/rsa/README.md

 Even with older versions, the cryptography used is still considered very strong.

-If necessary, you can change the port in these configs to anything from 1 to 29999, excluding ports 5060, 5061, and 5062.
-Those three are reserved for the [ecc](https://github.com/cryptostorm/cryptostorm_client_configuration_files/tree/master/rsa) configs, and ports 30000-65535 are reserved for [port forwarding](https://cryptostorm.is/portfwd).
+If necessary, you can change the port in these configs to anything from 1 to 29999, excluding ports 5061 and 5062.
+Those two are reserved for the [Ed25519](https://github.com/cryptostorm/cryptostorm_client_configuration_files/tree/master/ecc/ed25519) and [Ed448](https://github.com/cryptostorm/cryptostorm_client_configuration_files/tree/master/ecc/ed448) configs, and ports 30000-65535 are reserved for [port forwarding](https://cryptostorm.is/portfwd).

 See [https://cryptostorm.is/new](https://cryptostorm.is/new) for more information.